Divyanshu5ingh/PromactChallange_FileCopier/README.md

-Description of your approach in the github url link

 The approach used in the java program is:

 As I am required to create a file copy program that works exactly like a windows file copy